surniaulula/wpsso/readme.txt

 <h3>Development Updates for Pro Version</h3>

 <p>Development, alpha, beta, and release candidate updates are available to WPSSO Core Pro version customers.
 Under the SSO &gt; Update Manager settings page, you can select the "Development and Up" version filter (for example) for the WPSSO Core plugin and all its extensions (to satisfy any version dependencies).
-Save the plugin settings, and click the "Check for Updates" button to fetch the latest / current WPSSO version information.
+Save the plugin settings, and click the "Check for Updates" button to fetch the latest / current WPSSO Core version information.
 When new development versions are available, they can be installed under the Dashboard &gt; Updates page (like any other plugin update).
 You can also re-select the "Stable / Production" version filter at any time to re-install the last stable / production version of a plugin.</p>

 <h3>Changelog / Release Notes</h3>